ddev/ddev/docs/developers/building-contributing.md

 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...` or `make testpkg TESTARGS="-run TestDevAddSites"`.
 The easiest way to run tests is from inside the excellent golang IDE Goland.
 Just click the arrowhead to the left of the test name.

-To see which ddev commands the tests are executing, set the environment variable DDEV_DEBUG=true.
+To see which DDEV commands the tests are executing, set the environment variable DDEV_DEBUG=true.

 Use GOTEST_SHORT=true to run just one CMS in each test, or GOTEST_SHORT=<integer> to run exactly one project type from the list of project types in the [TestSites array](https://github.com/drud/ddev/blob/a4ab2827d8b6e706b2420700045d889a3a69f3f2/pkg/ddevapp/ddevapp_test.go#L43).
 For example, GOTEST_SHORT=5 will run many tests only against TYPO3.